woof-software/compound-docs-aggregator/HOWTO.md

 1. Read all previously indexed users from the local database
 2. For each configured v3 network, compute the current protocol owed amounts for those users
 3. Produce `owes-v3.json` in the repository root

+### Detailed owes snapshots (Git LFS)

+Some workflows may also produce large “detailed” owes JSON files, stored via Git LFS:

+- `owes-detailed-v2.json`
+- `owes-detailed-v3.json`

+These files are **optional to download** (see “Git LFS Setup”), and are typically only needed for deep dives / debugging / analytics.

 ### Generate owes Markdown